josenk/vagrant-vmware-esxi/README.md

 * 2.3.0 Add support to specify DiskStore for guest_storage virtual disks.
         Add local_failonwarning Vagrantfile option.
-        Fix, make plugin more compatible with Ovftool 4.3.0
+        Fix, make plugin more compatible with OVFTool 4.3.0

 * 2.2.2 Fix, Avoid crash if esxi_password is nil.

 * 2.2.1 Fix, clone_from_vm not working on MAC.
         Fix, enabled SetHostname.
-        Fix, Multimachine not working with multiple esxi hosts and different passwords.
+        Fix, Multimachine not working with multiple ESXi hosts and different passwords.

 * 2.2.0 Add support to extend boot disk size.
-        Fix, add many more special characters to encode in esxi passwords.
+        Fix, add many more special characters to encode in ESXi passwords.

 * 2.1.0 Add support for clone_from_vm.
         Fix, use esxcli to get storage information.